kcpevey/Pyleoclim_util/doc_build/contribution_guide.rst

 (see e.g. test_ui_Series.py for example)

 Your test should be as minimal as possible; it is aimed to see if the function your wrote/updated works as advertised given a reasonably comprehensive list of possible arguments.
 Pyleoclim’s tests rely on data already included in the example_data directory, and we strongly recommend that you do the same; only introduce a new dataset if the existing ones are insufficient to properly test your code.
-In general, the simpler the test, the better, as it will run in less time and won’t get the Travis gods angry with us.
+In general, the simpler the test, the better, as it will run in less time and won’t get the GitHub gods angry with us.

 To run the test(s):